Adductor pollicis muscle

 Adductor pollicis is the most powerful of the intrinsic muscles of the hand.
 Its main function is the adduction of the thumb which is the movement of the thumb towards the index finger from an abducted position.
 This action is essential for functions that require pinching and gripping.
 Additionally, the adductor pollicis aids the later stages of opposition of the thumb.

-This movement is a combination of actions, namely abduction, medial rotation, flexion and adduction of the thumb so that it can touch each fingertip of the same hand.
+This movement is a combination of actions, namely adduction, medial rotation, flexion and adduction of the thumb so that it can touch each fingertip of the same hand.
 Thus, the strength of adductor pollicis can be tested by pushing the thumb against the index finger while the examiner attempts to pull them apart.